github/docs/CONTRIBUTING.md

 3. Install or update to **Node.js v16**.
 For more information, see [the development guide](contributing/development.md).

-4. Create a working branch and start with your changes!
+4. Create a working branch and start with your changes and support!

 ### Commit your update